zhongxinyun/ADN-RAR/README.md

 <h4 align="center"><sup>&dagger;</sup>Corresponding Authors</center></center>

 ### Introduction
-This repository represents the official implementation of our paper titled **ADN-RAR: Adaptive Dictionary Network with Joint Tri-Domain Alternating Optimization for PCCT Ring Artifact Reduction**.
+This repository represents the official implementation of our paper titled **ADN-RAR: Adaptive Dictionary Network with Joint Tri-Domain Optimization for PCCT Ring Artifact Reduction**.
 If you find this repo useful, please give it a star ⭐ and consider citing our paper in your research after publishing.
 Thank you.

 We present ADN-RAR, a novel framework for PCCT Ring Artifact Reduction.